 It’s time to get a little more specific for Invisible, so we’re looking at the insurance space.
 It is a highly complex and regulated area where you need reliable quality to safeguard your business.
 You can’t just outsource to anyone without creating a major risk.

-Invisible works with a property insurer in Florida who has roughly 100,000 clients and more than 100 employees.
+Invisible works with insurance providers to streamline their insurance operations, so they improve the client experience and grow their customer base.
 Nearly every aspect of their business gets a little help from Invisible BPO.

 Agents are supporting claims, applications processing, adjustments and more, delivering hundreds of hours of help each month.
 When an underwriter needs a hand ensuring there’s no backlog, Invisible can step up and process applications as well as smooth out processes themselves in order to help things move smoothly.